• Skip to main content

 There are a few benefits to having kids write out a plan for long-term projects:

 1. It gives kids ownership over their work.
-Just like in the situation with my daughter putting away her laundry, by asking your child to create a plan you’re giving them ownership over their destiny.
+Just like in the situation with my daughter putting her laundry away, by asking your child to create a plan you’re giving them ownership over their destiny.
 It also sends the message that you believe they’re capable of formulating and following through on their plan which boosts their self-esteem.

 3. It begins to teach kids study and life skills that will benefit them in the future.
-Time management is a skill that’s acquired and developed over a long period, not something you’re born with or that everyone gets immediately.
-The sooner kids begin to use plans and schedule their own time, the more practice they’ll have before they’re faced with heavier homework loads, and later in life, with work projects to complete.
+Time management is a skill that’s acquired and developed over a long period, not something you’re born with or that everyone immediately understands.
+The sooner kids begin to use plans and schedule their own time, the more prepared they’ll be for completing heavier homework loads, and later in life, work projects.

 My daughter’s first plan was aggressive and I knew she couldn’t possibly finish all of her work in two weeks.
 I told her this but let her pursue it anyway – reminding her that she was the one responsible for getting the work done, not me.

 Don’t expect kids to be experts in time management right away.
-The point is to provide them with skills that eventually let them manage their own time and learn from trial and error along the way.
-The goal is to work towards acquiring this life skill that, like any other skill, takes time and patience from the person teaching it.
+The point is to provide them with skills and practice that eventually let them manage their own time and learn from trial and error.
+The goal is to work towards acquiring this life skill that, like any other skill, requires time and patience from the person teaching it.

 15 Life Skills Kids Need Before They Leave Home